MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/authentication-and-security/creating-a-security-check/index.md

 In addition, the `SecurityCheckWithUserAuthentication` class provides the MobileFirst framework an `AuthenticatedUser` object which represents the logged-in user.
 Methods that are required to be implemented are `createUser`, `validateCredentials` and `createChallenge`.

-This class also optionally enables a "Remember Me" behavior.
+Also provided is a built-in capability to optionally enable a "Remember Me" login behavior.

 > Learn more in the [SecurityCheckWithUserAuthentication](../security-check-with-user-authentication) tutorial.